Netflix-Skunkworks/hive2iceberg-migration/README.md

 ## Purpose

-The key purposed of this tool is to (bulk) migrate tables in Hive table format into an Iceberg table format.
+The key purpose of this tool is to (bulk) migrate tables in Hive table format into an Iceberg table format.

 ## Use